-So, I only make a quadruple batch of these now.
+I would be lost without our Chickpea Nibbles.
+For years I made Tamari Roasted Chickpeas (from ed&bv), and then I needed a recipe even easier.
+Enter Chickpea Nibbles from PPF.
+I make double and triple batches of these.
 Seriously, my kiddos eat one batch in one sitting – easily.
-So, at least once a week, these get tripled or quadrupled!
-What to do with them?
+Sometimes I hide away extra for lunches in the fridge, just so they won’t eat them all straight away. #meanmama What to do with them beyond snacking?
 Add them as a side snack in lunches, or mix into pasta, or rice/quinoa.
 Mash into a sandwich with your kiddos’ fave condiments.
 FYI, the school kids may also want them.
-I’ve had requests.
+I’ve had requests. 🙂

 It’s official, #hummusisafoodgroup.